IsThatFearny/quartz/content/Other/DA Minutes 15-01-2026.md

 - Bring rally from Bristo to Appleton and then into Appleton
 - Debate on whether to bring the rally *into* or *outside* the building - provisionally voted to keep rally *outside*

+**Food**

+- People and Planet might not have capacity - they have asked if they can expand out to trusted friends - voted **YES**

+**Numbers**

+- In room: 15
+- Extra 6 people than last time as more lecture theatre doors - 26ish minimum for taking

+**Taking**

+- Need an extra meeting for taking.
+One person from each door attends meeting
+- Mini-meeting night-of

+**Materials**

+- 4 suction cups + 2 ropes
+- 4 ropes/bike locks
+- Basement fire door: long rope
+- Shit to go in the rotating door
+- Rope for front entrance
+- More rope!

+- JPS Sleeping Bags and sleeping stuff
+- Lots of banners

+**SCALP**

+-

 **AP Broccoli** to make occupation-specific drive and transfer docs over **AP Sienna to make a signal GC**
 **AP Anchor** to do a second scout